Tinnitus and hearing loss injuries can be caused by exposure to extreme noise levels and physical trauma.

 - Halverson v Brown (Oregon 2017) $100,000: The plaintiff is riding his bicycle through a busy intersection in Portland.
-He proceeds through the intersection at the crosswalk when the light turns green and defendant fails to yield and hits him.
-Plaintiff gets thrown onto the windshield of defendant's vehicle and suffers facial and head injuries.
+He proceeds through the intersection at the crosswalk when the light turns green and the defendant fails to yield and hits him.
+Plaintiff gets thrown onto the windshield of the defendant's vehicle and suffers facial and head injuries.
 Plaintiff alleges, among other things, that he suffered permanent tinnitus as a result of the accident.
 Initial settlement demand is $170,000 and the case ultimately settles for $100,000.

 You can only get a partial disability rating of 20% or less for tinnitus and hearing loss injuries.
 You can get a higher percentage rating your condition is so severe that it prevents you from working certain jobs.